kolinsturt/kolinsturt.github.io/_posts/2014-01-01-common_crypto.md

 	    size_t *dataOutMoved)
 	    __OSX_AVAILABLE_STARTING(__MAC_10_4, __IPHONE_2_0);

 The first parameter tells it to either encrypt or decrypt the data followed by the algorithm used.
 The third parameter includes options and the rest of the parameters pass in the key, iv, data, and out data.
-Lets talk about the options parameter.
-Currently there are no options for stream ciphers but there are two options for block ciphers: kCCOptionPKCS7Padding and kCCOptionECBMode.
+The options parameter: Currently there are no options for stream ciphers but there are two options for block ciphers: `kCCOptionPKCS7Padding` and `kCCOptionECBMode`.

-ECB stands for Electronic Code Block, passing in this mode means that the basic system is used where a message is divided into blocks and each one gets encrypted on its own.
+ECB stands for Electronic Code Block, passing in this mode means that it divides a message into blocks and each one gets encrypted on its own.
 Identical blocks would output identical encrypted blocks so that it would be easy to see patters in the encrypted data.
-It is not recommended to use this mode, as leaving it out of the options means the default CBC mode is used.
-CBC, Cipher-block chaining means that each block that is encrypted is XORed with the previous one so that each block depends on all blocks processed up until that block.
-This is a clear reason why this mode needs an IV, because if not, identical messages with the same key would produce identical sequences.
+It is not recommended to use this mode.
+Leaving it out of the options means you'll use the default - CBC mode.
+CBC stands for Cipher-Block Chaining.
+It means that it XORs each encrypted block with the previous one so that each block depends on all blocks processed up until that block.
+This is a clear reason why this mode needs an IV.
+If there's no IV then identical messages with the same key would produce identical sequences.

-Another option we have is kCCOptionPKCS7Padding.
-Because we are using a block cipher, if the message doesn't fit nicely into a multiple of the block size, we will need to add padding to it.
+Another option is `kCCOptionPKCS7Padding`.
+Because you're using a block cipher, if the message doesn't fit into a multiple of the block size you'll need to add padding to it.
 PKCS#7 works by padding whole bytes.
-The value of the added bytes are equal to the number of bytes that need to be added.
-Here is the CCCrypt code
+The value of the added bytes are equal to the number of bytes added.
+Here is the CCCrypt code:

     //encrypt
     size_t outLength;